- The Washington Times - Sunday, February 22, 2026

 SEE ALSO: Treasury Secretary Scott Bessent: Tariff revenue projections ‘unchanged’ after SCOTUS ruling

-He said the Constitution places the role of imposing duties — or tariffs — with Congress.
-Capitol Hill can lend those powers to a president, but he said they must do so explicitly.
+He said the Constitution grants Congress the power to impose duties, or tariffs.
+Congress can lend those powers to a president, he said, but must do so explicitly.

 His reasoning was largely joined by the court’s three Democratic appointees and was joined in full by Justices Amy Coney Barrett and Neil M. Gorsuch, both Trump appointees.